Satchit1910/todonest-api/README.md

 # TodoNest API

 API repository for TodoNest, a project and todo management app.

+I have hosted the full-stack app using AWS services.
+Check it out [here](http://todonest-ui.s3-website-us-east-1.amazonaws.com).

 This project is written using **Spring Boot**. <br>
 I have opted for a **PostgreSQL** DB to store the data.